-Title/Position: Professor of Urban and Regional Development
+Title/Position: Professor and Chair of Urban Planning

 Degree(s)/School(s): BA (Hons) Geography, University College London; PhD Geography, University of Newcastle-upon-Tyne